FabricMC/fabric-docs/develop/items/first-item.md

 You can now register an item using the method now.

 The item constructor takes in an instance of the `Items.Settings` class as a parameter.
-This class allows you to:
+This class allows you to configure the item's properties through various builder methods.

-- Assign the item's `ItemGroup`.
-- Make the item edible by passing a `FoodComponent`.
-- Set the item's durability.
-- ...and other miscellaneous properties.

 ::: tip
 If you want to change your item's stack size, you can use the `maxCount` method in the `Items.Settings`/`FabricItemSettings` class.